serafinosoftware/snapscreenapp/SnapScreen/readme.txt

-Snap Screen App™
-Version 1.1
-Copyright © 2005 Isaac Serafino www.SerafinoSoftware.com
+Snap Screen App™ - Takes screenshots at random intervals and uploads them Copyright © 2005 Isaac Serafino www.SerafinoSoftware.com
+    This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

+    This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+    You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

+Version 1.1.1
+The first time Snap Screen App™ is run, it requires the user to login to a cloud storage account (compatible with Dropbox) where the screenshots will be sent.

 This version does not have a friendly way to shut down the software after it is started.
 Currently the JVM must be interrupted (or the process must be killed) to shut it down.

 For the source code, please see: https://github.com/serafinosoftware/snapscreenapp

 For the license, please see:
-copying.txt

-License information:
-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+COPYING.LESSER.txt

+Dropbox and the Dropbox logo are trademarks of Dropbox, Inc.
+Snap Screen App™ is not affiliated with or otherwise sponsored by Dropbox, Inc.